HemanthKumarGoudgudidevuni/IREIA/README.md

 ---

-## 🤖 AI Assistance Disclosure
+## 🤖 AI Assistance Acknowledgment

-Portions of this documentation, including text structure, summaries, and formatting, were generated or refined using OpenAI’s ChatGPT to assist with clarity, consistency, and completeness.
-All content was reviewed and validated by the development team.
+Portions of this project were developed or enhanced using OpenAI’s ChatGPT to assist with clarity, structure, and efficiency.
+This includes both code and documentation components.

+### ✍️ Documentation
+- Project description, feature summaries, and setup instructions
+- Code documentation, user manual, and citations
+- Markdown formatting and README structure

+### 💻 Codebase
+- Flask API boilerplate and route logic
+- React component structure, state management, and styling
+- Machine learning pipeline setup and integration
+- Visualization logic (Chart.js, Google Maps, Circular Meters)

+All AI-generated or assisted content was **reviewed, tested, and refined** by the project team to ensure accuracy, originality, and alignment with academic integrity standards.